gjoyner09/color-gradient/README.md

 A page that updates the background to a gradient based on colours and angles given by the user

 ### Purpose
-To practice with React conditional rendering and state
+To practice with React conditional rendering and state, and saving state in localStorage

 ### Tech stack
-React, JavaScript, HTML, CSS, LocalStorage, Netlify (deployment)
+React, JavaScript, HTML, CSS, Netlify (deployment)

 ### Deployment
 https://color-gradient.netlify.app/